Jaishankar stresses on connectivity, proposes Chabahar Port be included in the North-South Transport Corridor | Law-Order

 - Armenia

-Stressing on the need for enhanced connectivity, External Affairs Minister S Jaishankar on Wednesday proposed that the strategic Chabahar Port in Iran be included in the North-South Transport Corridor that has the potential to bridge connectivity barriers, as he reviewed the whole gamut of bilateral relations with his Armenian counterpart Ararat Mirzoyan.
+Stressing on the need for enhanced connectivity, External Affairs Minister S Jaishankar on Wednesday proposed that the strategic Chabahar Port in Iran be included in the North-South Transport Corridor that has the potential to bridge connectivity barriers, as he agreed on a roadmap for future course of cooperation and exchanges during bilateral talks with his Armenian counterpart Ararat Mirzoyan.

 Jaishankar was speaking at a joint press meet with Armenian Foreign Minister Mirzoyan following their meeting here.

-Jaishankar on Tuesday arrived in Armenia on the last leg of his three-nation tour to Central Asia with an aim to further expand bilateral ties and discuss key regional issues including the developments in Afghanistan.
+Jaishankar on Tuesday arrived in Armenia on the last leg of his three-nation tour to Central Asia intending to further expand bilateral ties and discuss key regional issues including the developments in Afghanistan.
+It is the first-ever visit by an External Affairs Minister to Armenia.

 ''Both India and Armenia are members of the International North-South Transport Corridor (INSTC), which has the potential to bridge the connectivity barrier.
-So Minister Mirzoyan and I discussed the interest which Armenia has shown to develop the Chabahar Port in Iran and being developed by India,'' Jaishankar said in his remarks.
+So Minister Mirzoyan and I discussed the interest which Armenia has shown in the utilization of the Chabahar Port in Iran and being developed by India,'' Jaishankar said in his remarks.

-''We proposed the Chabahar Port be builded in the International North-South Transport Corridor; we welcome the use of the Chabahar Port and any other initiative that will encourage regional connectivity,'' he said.
+''We also proposed the Chabahar Port be included in the International North-South Transport Corridor; we welcome the use of the Chabahar Port and any other initiative that will encourage regional connectivity,'' he said.

 The Chabahar port in the Sistan-Balochistan province in the energy-rich nation's southern coast is easily accessible from India's western coast and is increasingly seen as a counter to Pakistan's Gwadar Port located at a distance of around 80 km from Chabahar.